Slurm

 The maximum walltime on the shared partitions is 2 days.

 This is an example for a job script using 10 cores.
-As this is not a MPI job, srun/mpirun is not needed.
-This jobs memory usage should not exceed10 * 4096 = 40960Mb
+As this is not an MPI job, srun/mpirun is not needed.

 #!/bin/bash